Mexico is a country filled with many natural and cultural wonders. Here’s a selection of the Best 7 Hidden Wonders of Mexico. Ready to visit them all?

-Highlights of Mexico #03: The folklore of Guadalajara
+The Folklore of Guadalajara

 Guadalajara is the number one destination for a taste of real Mexican culture (after all, both the Mariachi and the Tequila were born in the area).
 It’s no wonder why most international students and expats choose to live in (or around) Guadalajara.
 A visit to the zone of Tlaquepaque is a must if you want to enjoy a nice Mariachi serenade!

-Highlights of Mexico #04: The waterfalls of the Huasteca Potosina
+The Waterfalls of the Huasteca Potosina

 Tired of culture and architecture?
 How about a taste of nature?
 If you’re looking for impressive waterfalls and rapid rivers, then the Huasteca Potosina is your number one choice for your next vacation in Mexico.
 Plus, how about outdoor sports such as canyoning, rafting and waterfall jumping?
 Are you in or what?

-Highlight of Wonders: The Tamul Waterfall is the King (or should I say Queen?) of the Waterfalls of the Huasteca and a journey to Mexico is not complete without paying respects to it.
+The highlight of Wonders: The Tamul Waterfall is the King (or should I say Queen?) of the Waterfalls of the Huasteca and a journey to Mexico is not complete without paying respects to it.
 Here’s an article about how to reach the Tamul Waterfall.
 Don’t you dare miss it out!

 Guanajuato was the number one destination in Mexico that blew my mind away!
-So many pretty colours!
+So many pretty colors!
 So many beautiful houses!
 Is this Mexico or Spain?
 How come no one told me about the most beautiful city in Mexico before?
 Whoa!!!
 Is that a real mummy?

-Highlights of Mexico #06: The pyramids of the Mayan Riviera
+The Pyramids of the Mayan Riviera